 A: You may soon notice your mailbox filling up with advertisements from insurance companies, competing for your premium dollars and trying to entice you into their marketplace plans.
 That’s why you’ll need to determine what makes the most sense for your particular situation.

 If you have access to coverage through your employer, you may want to continue with that coverage.
 Employer-sponsored health plans are paid in a large part by the employer.
 Exchange plans hold you responsible for the entire cost.

 If you do not qualify for another plan, then the Exchange plans may be right for you.
 In some cases, you might even be eligible for a new tax credit or premium subsidy to help defray the cost of coverage purchased through the exchange.

 Q: What should I look for in an insurance plan?

-A: Insurance companies who participate in the Exchange will provide the details of their coverage online beginning October 1, 2013.
+A: Insurance companies who participate in the Exchange will provide the details of their coverage online before open enrollment begins.
 You will see plans labeled bronze, silver, gold and platinum.
 Each level will have a similar range of benefits.

 - Check to see if your primary care provider (general pediatrician, for your child) is an in-network provider for the insurance you are considering.